Casehero

 1. Why is there so much family control in the newspaper industry?

-Historically, until the 1960s, the printing technology provided no opportunities for economies of scale or advantages of size.
-Hence, there were no efficiency gains involved in going public and aggressively expand with these funds.
+Historically, until the 1960s, printing technology provided no opportunities for economies of scale or advantages of size.
+Hence, there were no efficiency gains involved in going public and aggressively expanding with these funds.

-Moreover, the families argued that in keeping the company family-controlled they would maintain the editorial independence and journalistic integrity free of any external influence acting in the best interest of the public.
+Moreover, the families argued that in keeping the company family-controlled, they would maintain editorial independence and journalistic integrity free of any external influence, acting in the best interest of the public.

 2. How did the Sulzberger family manage to retain control of the New York Times Co. after it went public?